SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Forced Expression
 ~~~~~~~~~~~~~~~~~

-A :newTerm:`forced expression` unwraps an Optional value.
+A :newTerm:`forced expression` unwraps an optional value.
 It has the following form:

 .. syntax-outline::